joshbav/scaler/README.md

 This is bash script (deploy-canary.sh) which takes two arguments; a container name (repo/name:label) and an app name (testapp).
 ex: ./deploy-canary.sh nginx testapp

-The DC/OS enterprise cluster must have an account named bootstrapuser with a password of deleteme Marathon-lb must already be installed, and modified to use the :latest container.
+The DC/OS enterprise cluster must have an account named bootstrapuser with a password of deleteme (requirement 1).
+Marathon-lb must already be installed, and modified to use the :latest container (requirement 2).
-The service account named dcos_marathon_lb must have a permission added of dcos:superuser=full
+The service account named dcos_marathon_lb must have a permission added of dcos:superuser=full (requirement 3, is temporary).

 What it does: